Jenifa Mayanja opens up about developing her own sound.

 You hit the nail on the head there with the ancient part—sometimes I almost feel like there are spirits talking through me when I’m making music.
 My first album was called Stream Of Consciousness because it felt like the music was flowing through me like I was a vessel.

-A lot of the time, at the beginning, people didn’t understand my sound.
+A lot of the time, in the beginning, people didn’t understand my sound.
 They’d be like, “What is this music?
 Where do you hear this being played on the dance floor?
 It’s not gonna work!”
 I used to have people around me trying to mould me, but I know myself a lot better now.
 I make what I make and if you like it, that’s great—if it’s not for you, it’s not for you.

 6. I imagine it takes a lot of courage and will to keep pushing on and doing your own thing even when it can seem like you’re at odds with the scene around you.
 I wanted to ask about your creative process—do you improvise or do you take a more structured approach?
 And what equipment do you use?